 We all deserve some downtime and we can all benefit from seeing relationships (particularly romantic ones) from different perspectives.
-Just because a story contains contemporary romance and comedic moments, that certainly does not preclude that book from being stimulating and even edifying reading.
+Just because a story contains contemporary romance and is funny, does not preclude that book from being stimulating and even edifying reading.

-There is something for everyone in this booklist — all are worthy of a place on your reading pile.
+There is something for everyone in this booklist — get a bit of intelligent romance in your reading pile!

 Disclosure: If you click a link in this post and make a purchase, I may earn a small commission.